Sanddino00/FixHub-for-XXMI/README.md

 <img width="1244" height="930" alt="Screenshot 2026-05-17 145328" src="https://github.com/user-attachments/assets/394dd62a-3712-413e-91e0-2e26c7c9f53b" />
 <img width="1239" height="924" alt="Screenshot 2026-05-17 145340" src="https://github.com/user-attachments/assets/938676d8-449a-4535-be60-13e304a5959f" />

-You need python for the scripts either install it yourself or use the all in one which includes a portable version.
+You need python for the scripts
 Please check out the original creators of the fix tools and support them if possible.
 I included the links to the original download pages in the credits section.

 Usage: